ekluff/word_count/README.md

 ## Description

 This web application contains two view that are presented to the user: a home page (index.erb) and a results page (result.erb).
 The home page is a form containing two text input fields which direct the user to enter a sentence and a word, respectively.
-Once submitted, the application searches the sentence for the word and directs the user to the results page that displays one of four possible messages stating that 1) the word was not found, 2) the word was found one time, 3) the word was found more than once (in which case it specifies the number of times), or 4) the user did not input a word.
+Once submitted, the application searches the sentence for the word and directs the user to the results page that displays one of four possible messages stating that 1) the word was not found, 2) the word was found one time, 3) the word was found more than once (in which case it specifies the number of times), 4) the user did not input a word, or 5) that the user did not input a sentence.

 ## Setup